-Before exploring the parts of a compound microscope, you should probably understand that the compound light microscope is more complicated than just a microscope with more than one lens.
+Before exploring microscope parts and functions, you should probably understand that the compound light microscope is more complicated than just a microscope with more than one lens.

 First, the purpose of a microscope is to magnify a small object or to magnify the fine details of a larger object in order to examine minute specimens that cannot be seen by the naked eye.

 Eyepiece: The lens the viewer looks through to see the specimen.
 The eyepiece usually contains a 10X or 15X power lens.

 Diopter Adjustment: Useful as a means to change focus on one eyepiece so as to correct for any difference in vision between your two eyes.

 Body tube (Head): The body tube connects the eyepiece to the objective lenses.

 Arm: The arm connects the body tube to the base of the microscope.